Demi-urge/menace_sandbox/docs/roi_calculator.md

 remediation hints.
 It first checks the profile's veto rules – any metric below its ``min``, above ``max`` or matching an ``equals`` value is treated as a hard ROI cap and included in the suggestion list.
 Remaining metrics are then sorted by their weighted contribution so the weakest ones surface next.
+Hints come from ``configs/roi_fix_rules.yaml`` which maps each metric to a default remediation message.

 ```python
 from menace_sandbox.roi_calculator import ROICalculator, propose_fix